 Traditional and folk medicine say a big “YES!” to moringa

 I am a big fan of embracing Mother Nature’s gifts to support health.
 The western world is so desperately in need of scientific evidence for everything, whilst in traditional cultures, they just ‘get on with it’ and know how beneficial the properties of Moringa are, without the need for laboratories.
 Whilst there is plenty of scientific research out there, I love that people just ‘know’ that it works through personal experience.

-According to Jed W. Fahey, in Asia, Africa and South America, they’ve been using this plant to treat conditions like tuberculosis, headaches, inflammation, cholera, conjunctivitis, chest congestion, asthma, catarrh, bronchitis, anaemia, skin infections, sores, intestinal worms, psoriasis, glandular swelling, lactation, skin infections, jaundice, tumours, urinary disorders.
-In fact the list seems endless and I am only just scraping the surface here.
+According to Jed W. Fahey, in Asia, Africa, and South America, they’ve been using this plant to treat conditions like tuberculosis, headaches, inflammation, cholera, conjunctivitis, chest congestion, asthma, catarrh, bronchitis, anemia, skin infections, sores, intestinal worms, psoriasis, glandular swelling, lactation, skin infections, jaundice, tumours, urinary disorders.
+In fact, the list seems endless and I am only just scraping the surface here.